How to get more Amazon Flex delivery blocks assigned

 First, choose the OFFERS menu item in the Amazon Flex app.
 When you check for offers here, however, you will most likely see the following screen with the text "No offers available.
 Check back soon."

 When you see an available block, quickly tap the block you would like to accept, and click on the orange ACCEPT button.
-Remember, you must do this all quickly, and you will risk getting the delivery block taken by another driver if you are not the first to complete the entire acceptance process!
+Until you hit accept, the delivery block is NOT yours.
+You must do this all quickly, and you will risk getting the delivery block taken by another driver if you are not the first to complete the entire acceptance process!

 To see the latest delivery block availability, you must refresh constantly!